Bell MTS: Acquisition by Bell

 On December 20, 2016, the CRTC approved the sale of MTS's broadcast distribution undertakings to Bell.
 On February 15, 2017, the deal was approved by the Competition Bureau and Innovation, Science and Economic Development Canada.
 To relieve concerns over the reduction of wireless competition in Manitoba post-merger, Bell additionally agreed to divest 24,700 customers, 6 retail locations, and wireless spectrum to rural internet provider Xplornet so it may launch its own competing wireless business.
 Bell will provide Xplornet with "expedited access" to its towers for five years, as well as roaming and handset stock.
 This aspect of the deal will maintain the presence of four competing wireless providers in Manitoba, with the fourth being a new entrant to the market.

 The acquisition closed on March 17, 2017; at this time, Dan McKeen (who led the integration of Bell Aliant into the company's national operations) was installed as the new head of the division, replacing the outgoing Jay Forbes.
 Along with the closure of the deal, Bell launched LTE service in Churchill, Manitoba.
 Bell stated that it intended to maintain MTS's existing wireless pricing structure for at least a year after the closure of the acquisition.
 Rates for all other Bell MTS services were raised in September 2017.
 The MTS Centre was renamed to Bell MTS Place on May 30, 2017, following Bell Canada’s acquisition of MTS.

 In October 2018, Bell MTS began to integrate its wireless subscribers into the national Bell Mobility business.

-In late August 2019, BellMTS announced that it will no longer serve some rural communities with wireless Internet service via the "rural Internet program" because of a decrease in wholesale fees mandated by the CRTC.
+In late August 2019, Bell MTS announced that it will no longer serve some rural communities with wireless Internet service via the "rural Internet program" because of a decrease in wholesale fees mandated by the CRTC.